-It’s a challenge to extract information from this daunting volume of digital data so companies can realize business value.
-Technologies such as BI, AI, Machine Learning, RPA, NLP and NLU try to make it more accessible, understandable and actionable.
-A key first step is to identify highly precise subsets of documents with relevant context and content for use in training data, analysis and automation.
+Companies use AI, Machine Learning, RPA, Business Intelligence, NLP, and NLU to try to make unstructured text data more accessible, understandable, and actionable.
+A key first step is to identify highly precise subsets of documents with relevant context and content for use in training data, analysis, and automation.

 Up to 80% of their efforts are spent in this time-consuming process — finding, cleaning, and reorganizing huge amounts of messy data — because these systems require accurate input to ensure they don’t use documents about “viral Tweets” if their focus is scientific research about “viral infections” like COVID-19.

 But mining unstructured text data isn’t simple.
-To work effectively, a solution must be fine-tuned to meet your specific needs and address the quirks in your textual content.
+To work effectively, a solution must be fine-tuned to meet your specific organization’s needs and address the quirks in your textual content.
 DataScava helps you derive value from your data using our proprietary methodologies and your business language and domain expertise, keeping the Human in Command.